WILLIAM J. GLACKENS AND PIERRE-AUGUSTE RENOIR: AFFINITIES AND DISTINCTIONS

-William J. Glackens and Pierre-Auguste Renoir: Affinities and Distinctions is organized by the NSU Art Museum Fort Lauderdale, Curated by Barbara Buhler Lynes, Sunny Kaufman Senior Curator.
+William J. Glackens and Pierre-Auguste Renoir: Affinities and Distinctions is organized by NSU Art Museum Fort Lauderdale and is curated by Barbara Buhler Lynes, Ph.D., Sunny Kaufman Senior Curator.
 The exhibition tour is generously sponsored by The Sansom Foundation, Kolter Hospitality/Hyatt Centric and 100 Las Olas, and David and Francie Horvitz Family Foundation, and presented in Chattanooga by Sanofi with support from Elliott Davis and the SunTrust Foundation.
 Additional support provided by Ruby Falls and the Chattanooga Convention and Visitors Bureau.

 General admission will be $20 per person during the run of this show (June 22 – September 22).